soundpress/RulesOfNYC/docs/c26/index.rst

       (ii) whether no other reasonable alternative exists in light of such considerations as cost, uniqueness and the critical nature of such goods, services or construction to the accomplishment of the agency's mission;

-      (iii) the efforts undertaken by the agency to obtain from the waiver applicant the information required to establish the doing business database in accordance with subdivision 20 of section 3-702 of the administrative code; and
+      (iii) the efforts undertaken by the agency to obtain from the waiver applicant the information required to establish the doing business database in accordance with subdivision 20 of § 3-702 of the administrative code; and

       (iv) whether the agency believes that it would be in the best interests of the city for the waiver application to be granted.